coderloff/zig-tutorial/en/intro/get-started.md

 - Add a Zig compilation unit to C/C++ projects; cross-language LTO is enabled by default.

 For extra information, visit [Zig language official website]("https://ziglang.org/")

+And that's it!
+We learned about the Zig programming language and its advantages.